base10/pomodori/doc/notes.md

 - Failing test for databases is in the wrong spot.
 Let configuration fail instead.
 - I'm going to take another pass through the code to see if there's anything else needing refactoring, but that seems like a pretty start.
+- Separate consideration, would it be worthwhile converting to ActiveRecord?
+    - Based on Steven's notes at work about using ActiveRecord vs. Sequel and prevalence of use.